buaayhq/nvidia-flex-for-unity/README.md

 # nvidia-flex-for-unity
 The commit was broken.
 Fixing.
 DON'T DOWNLOAD YET.

-An unofficial rep for the NVIDIA Flex plugin/demo(s) for Unity.
+An unofficial reposity for the NVIDIA Flex plugin/demo(s) for Unity.

 NVIDIA Flex is a bunch of physics systems built for Unity by NVIDIA.